bob-lytton/FMG/README.md

     institution = {arXiv preprint arXiv:1801.02411},
     year={2018}
     }

 We released related datasets: *yelp-200k*, *amazon-200k*, *yelp-50k* and *amazon-50k*.
 Any problems, you can create an issue.
-Note that the amazon dataset is provied by Prof. [Julian McAuley](http://cseweb.ucsd.edu/~jmcauley/), thus if you use this dataset for your paper, please cite the authors' paper as instructed in the website http://jmcauley.ucsd.edu/data/amazon/
+Note that the amazon dataset is provided by Prof. [Julian McAuley](http://cseweb.ucsd.edu/~jmcauley/), thus if you use this dataset for your paper, please cite the authors' paper as instructed in the website http://jmcauley.ucsd.edu/data/amazon/

 ## Instructions

 For the sake of ease, a quick instruction is given for readers to reproduce the whole process on yelp-50k dataset.
-Note that the programs are testd on **Linux(CentOS release 6.9), Python 2.7 and Numpy 1.14.0 from Anaconda 4.3.6.**
+Note that the programs are tested on **Linux(CentOS release 6.9), Python 2.7 and Numpy 1.14.0 from Anaconda 4.3.6.**

 ### Prerequisites